-Launched in 2007, the Tanzania Agrodealer Strengthening Program (TASP), funded by the Alliance for a Green Revolution in Africa, has been highly successful in building and supporting a vibrant agrodealer network capable of serving smallholder farmer demands for improved inputs, services and marketing.
-Like CNFA’s other agrodealer development programs, TASP focused on business and technical training as well as capacity building.
-In addition, programming focused on facilitating access to financial services, output marketing, processing, value adding services, and policy advocacy through association development.
+Launched in 2007, the Tanzania Agro-dealer Strengthening Program (TASP), funded by the Alliance for a Green Revolution in Africa, has been successful in building and supporting a vibrant agro-dealer network capable of serving smallholder farmer demands for improved inputs, services, and marketing.
+Like CNFA’s other agro-dealer development programs, TASP focused on business and technical training as well as capacity building.
+Programming also focused on facilitating access to financial services, output marketing, processing, value adding services, and policy advocacy through association development.

-- Built agrodealer capacity to better serve farmers through our proven six-part technical training covering: managing working capital, managing stocks, selling and marketing, basic record keeping, costing and pricing, and managing business relationships;
+- Built agro-dealer capacity to better serve farmers through a proven six-part technical training covering: managing working capital, managing stocks, selling and marketing, basic record keeping, costing and pricing, and managing business relationships;

 - Facilitated demand creation by establishing demonstration plots and farmer field days showcasing new agricultural inputs;

-Seed Industry & Smart Input Subsidy Distribution: At the program’s outset, CNFA focused on the five Southern Highlands districts targeted by the Government of Tanzania (GoT) for its smart, targeted subsidy program (Fast Track Districts) and five districts in the Arusha, Meru and Kilimanjaro regions in Northern Tanzania.
-In Year 2, TASP had expanded into the seven other districts in Manyara and Morogoro regions.
-Around Arusha, CNFA integrated agrodealer development efforts with initiatives to improve Tanzania’s local seed industry, including foundation seed enterprises and local seed companies.
-Early activities focused on the design of a smart input subsidy program, for implementing government subsidies to targeted communities in a sustainable manner, and on developing the network of agrodealers necessary to implement this subsidy program.
+Seed Industry & Smart Input Subsidy Distribution: At the program’s outset, CNFA focused on the five Southern Highlands districts targeted by the Government of Tanzania (GoT) for its smart, targeted subsidy program (Fast Track Districts) and five districts in the Arusha, Meru, and Kilimanjaro regions in Northern Tanzania.
+In Year 2, TASP expanded into the seven other districts in Manyara and Morogoro regions.
+Around Arusha, CNFA integrated agro-dealer development efforts with initiatives to improve Tanzania’s local seed industry, including foundation seed enterprises and local seed companies.
+Early activities focused on the design of a smart input subsidy program for sustainably implementing government subsidies to targeted communities and on developing the network of agro-dealers necessary to implement this subsidy program.

-Association Development: CNFA supported seven district associations that are fully registered and ten that were in nascent stages of development.
-One of the associations supported by CNFA was the the Songea Agrodealer Association (SADA).
-SADA is a powerful example of the benefits that a well-run association can accrue to its members and the influence that can be exerted, for example:
+Association Development: CNFA supported seven district associations that were fully registered and ten that were in nascent stages of development.
+One of the associations supported by CNFA was the Songea Agro-dealer Association (SADA).
+SADA offers a powerful example of the benefits that a well-run association can accrue for its members and the influence that can be exerted.
+For example:

-- SADA used its strong voice to successfully advocate against the practice of Regional and District officials dictating prices at which inputs could be sold;
+- SADA successfully advocated against the practice of Regional and District officials dictating prices at which inputs could be sold;

-- SADA also proposed the “master input subsidy” concept that CNFA later brought to the MAFC; the master input subsidy would be issued by district officials on presentation of numerous input subsidies by the agrodealer.
+- SADA also proposed the “master input subsidy” concept that CNFA later brought to the MAFC, which would be issued by district officials on presentation of numerous input subsidies by the agro-dealer;

 - SADA leased an office in Songea Town and hired a coordinator to administer their activities.

-Strengthening the Agrodealer Network: In addition, TASP achieved a great deal of success in the areas of its core components aimed at strengthening the agrodealer network.
-Notable among these efforts are encouraging the establishment of new agrodealerships in remote, underserved areas through matching grants, a credit guarantee facility and demand creation activities that give the farmer an opportunity to physically witness the benefits of improved agronomic practices and inputs.
-In addition, technical trainings to strengthen agrodealer capacity, agrodealer association development and linking agrodealers to financial institutions were a key part of the approach.
+Strengthening the Agro-dealer Network: TASP encouraged the establishment of new agro-dealerships in remote, underserved areas through matching grants, a credit guarantee facility, and demand creation activity that gave the farmer an opportunity to physically witness the benefits of improved agronomic practices and inputs.
+In addition, technical trainings to strengthen agro-dealer capacity, agro-dealer association development, and linking agro-dealers to financial institutions were key parts of the approach.

-The Business Management Training (BMT) offered raised agrodealers’ business standards of management and acumen to the point where the MAFC decided to exclusively link the handling of the subsidy inputs to agrodealers’ successful completion of BMT.
-In response, CNFA has trained an additional 849 agrodealers in 24 districts beyond the 17 in the original TASP scope to pave the way for the National Agricultural Inputs Voucher Scheme.
+The Business Management Training (BMT) raised agro-dealers’ business standards of management and acumen, allowing the MAFC to exclusively link the handling of the subsidy inputs to agro-dealers’ successful completion of BMT.
+CNFA trained an additional 849 agro-dealers in 24 districts beyond the 17 in the original TASP scope to pave the way for the National Agricultural Inputs Voucher Scheme.